Open Accessibility Menu

 Do I have to buy a uniform?

-Clinical student interns are required to adhere to all hospital and laboratory dress code requirements.
+Clinical student interns are required to adhere to all hospital/site and laboratory dress code requirements.
 No specific uniform is required.
 Scrubs are acceptable.
-Appropriate shoes are required and must be closed toe, closed heel, rubber soled, and water impermeable (no athletic shoes).
+Appropriate shoes are required and must be closed toe, closed heel, rubber-soled, and water impermeable (no athletic shoes).
 Not having proper footwear will exclude you from classroom and clinical training.

 What is the Clinical Student Intern wage?